-Tibeb Be Adebabay (Amharic for “Art in Public Space”) is a participatory street festival staged in Meskel Square, the main public square in Addis Ababa, Ethiopia.
+Tibeb Be Adebabay (Amharic for “Art in Public Space”) is a participatory street art festival staged in the online public space.

 Ethiopia’s definition in cultural policy is limited to the areas of heritage, tourism and cultural industries, resembling a lack of understanding and appreciation for contemporary artists, their work and their role in society.
 Public space can rarely be used by artists or civil society actors for encounters between people.

 Born out of the conviction that culture is not a luxury but a necessity, Tibeb Be Adebabay offers new experiences for Addis Ababa residents in the public domain.
 The primary goal of the festival is to get the public to participate in the making of artworks with artists in the streets.

 In fact, Tibeb Be Adebabay was born for the streets, the squares, and the public spaces where people are mostly passive passersby.
 Public spaces can rarely be used by artists or civil society actors for encounters between people in Ethiopia, and the Festival aims at addressing this issue by opening up new opportunities for societal dialogue and collaboration.
 The campaign ‘Our Future Together’ to raise awareness of the role the arts play in society has been another major element of such commitment.

 Due to the exceptional circumstances, in 2020 Tibeb Be Adebabay will continue its unique relationship with the public through an online version of the festival.
 In their own words, 'Internet is the new Adebabay', and Tibeb Be Adebabay will be able to address a broader and international public this year.